docarray/docarray/docs/user_guide/intro.md

 This user guide shows you how to use `DocArray` with most of its features.

-They are three main sections:
+There are three main sections:

 - [Representing Data](representing/first_step.md): This section will show you how to use `DocArray` to represent your data.
+This is a great starting point if you want to better organize the data in your ML models, or if you are looking for a "pydantic for ML".
 - [Sending Data](sending/first_step.md): This section will show you how to use `DocArray` to send your data.
+This is a great starting point if you want to serve your ML model, for example through FastAPI.
 - [Storing Data](storing/first_step.md): This section will show you how to use `DocArray` to store your data.
+This is a great starting point if you are looking for an "ORM for vector databases".

 You should first start by reading the [Representing Data](representing/first_step.md) section and both the [Sending Data](sending/first_step.md) and [Storing Data](storing/first_step.md) sections can be read in any order.

-You wil first need to install `DocArray` in you python environment.
+You will first need to install `DocArray` in your Python environment.
 ## Install DocArray

 To install `DocArray` to follow this user guide, you can use the following command: